A child learns how to read a book

 Apr 25, 2024

 Applied Behavior Analysis (ABA) therapy is a widely recognized and evidence-based approach for individuals with autism spectrum disorder (ASD).
 Despite its proven effectiveness, there are still many misconceptions surrounding ABA therapy.
-In this guide, we'll debunk these misconceptions and shed light on the true nature of ABA therapy.
+In this guide, we'll debunk these Common Misconceptions About ABA Therapy and shed light on the true nature of ABA therapy.

 Misconception 1: ABA Therapy is Punitive